ibm-cloud-docs/vpc/block_storage_vpc_about.md

 You can create data volumes as stand-alone volumes or when you provision an instance.
 Stand-alone volumes exist in an unattached state until you attach the volume to an instance.
 When you create a data volume as part of instance provisioning, the volume is automatically attached to the instance.

+Data volumes are encrypted by default with IBM-managed encryption.
+You can also encrypt data volumes by using your own root keys.

 When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance, the data volume that is attached to the instance during instance creation is automatically encrypted with the seed or passphrase that you provide.
 {: note}

 {{site.data.keyword.block_storage_is_short}} data volumes can be attached to any available instance in your zone, based on your customer account and permissions, and within [certain limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).

-These volumes are detached by default when the instance is deleted.
+When the instance is deleted, these volumes are detached by default.
 Detaching by default allows your data to persist beyond the virtual server instance lifecycle.
-It removes only the volume's association with the instance.
-You can delete data volumes manually after they are detached.
-Also, when you create data volumes, you can specify that they are to be [automatically deleted](/docs/vpc?topic=vpc-managing-block-storage#auto-delete) when the instance is deleted.
+Only the volume's association with the instance is removed.
 Detached volumes can be attached to an available, running instance without reprovisioning the volume or the instance.
+Or you can delete data volumes manually after they are detached.

+When you create volumes, you can specify if you want the data volumes to be deleted wnen then instance is deleted.
+You can enable and disable the auto-delete feature in the console, from the CLI or with the API.

-When you create and attach a data volume to a virtual server instance, you can later increase the size of that volume.
-You indicate capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
+You can also increase the size of an attached volume in the console, from the CLI, or with the API.
+You can increase the capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
 For more information, see [expanding {{site.data.keyword.block_storage_is_short}} volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

-Data volumes are encrypted by default with IBM-managed encryption.
-You can also encrypt data volumes by using your own root keys.
+For more information, see [Managing Block Storage for VPC volumes](/docs/vpc?topic=vpc-managing-block-storage).

 ## {{site.data.keyword.block_storage_is_short}} volume profiles
 {: #block-storage-profiles-intro}